-It is about providing better educational and cultural outcomes for all graduates of the School who can better service the health care for our diverse Indigenous communities.
+In particular graduates of the faculty will have the capability to better service the health care for our diverse Indigenous communities.